For marketers and SEOs interested in succeeding on a global scale, knowing the major international search engines should

 - Website speed is highly valued.
 Regularly test your site to make sure it loads quickly.
 Inbound links are also viewed as valuable for search rankings, so finding opportunities to build a strong backlink profile can be very helpful.

-The Chinese search engines value fresh content.
-So regularly publishing on your page will help boost your reputation and success on international search engines.
+- Chinese search engines value fresh content.
+Regularly publishing on your page will help boost your reputation and success on international search engines.
 You should submit your blog posts to the Baidu News Feed, which will help you attract new readers to your material.

 For businesses interested in expanding into Asia, understanding how the local search engine market is evolving and changing can be critical to creating sites that rank well on the local search engines.

 For a business expanding globally outside of the US, make sure you optimize for premium international search engines for key regions such as Naver (South Korea) and Yandex (Russia) also!

-Learn more on the state of search engines in China from Michael Bonfil's excellent article which was posted in Search Engine Journal.
+Learn more on the state of search engines in China from Michael Bonfil's excellent article from Search Engine Journal.